pbinkley/microcopying_1940/index.markdown

 covered by the Board with guide books of that type.</p>

 <p>There are also available some very useful handbooks
-of individual libraries, for instance, Hutter's Handbook of <span style="page" id="page199">[p.199]</span> the Harvard College Library, Carol Brown's guide to the reference collections of the New York Public Library.
+of individual libraries, for instance, Hutter's Handbook of <span class="page" id="page199">[p.199]</span> the Harvard College Library, Carol Brown's guide to the reference collections of the New York Public Library.
 There has recently been published a faculty survey of the University of Pennsylvania library collections.
 There is a very good book